Mamiglia/notes/content/ARENA/Draft.md

 | `Italy`         | Iceland, Turkish, Pakistani, Auckland, Portugal, Guatemala, Zealand, Pakistan, Mexican, Chile |

 ### Clustering
-Using this attention map, I ran the Leiden community detection algorithm to cluster the main 3000 tokens of English language.
+Using this attention map, I ran the Leiden community detection algorithm[^2] to cluster the main 3000 tokens of English language.
 The resulting clusters are surprisingly coherent and offer a fascinating glimpse into the "world model" of this specific head.
-You can explore this interactive map for yourself [here](https://mamiglia.github.io/feature-attn) .[^2]
+You can explore this interactive map for yourself [here](https://mamiglia.github.io/feature-attn) .[^3]

 ```embed
 title: "GPT2 Head 1.5 Visualizer"